WorkerCompCalc

 How long does a workers' comp settlement take? +

-Simple claims can settle in 3–6 months.
-More complex cases involving permanent disability, surgery, or disputes can take 1–3 years.
-Having an attorney generally speeds up the process since insurers are more motivated to settle quickly when legal representation is involved.
+Simple claims with clear liability and minor injuries can settle in 3–6 months.
+More complex cases involving permanent disability, surgery, multiple injuries, or disputes with the insurer can take 1–3 years.
+Having an attorney generally speeds up the process, since insurers are more motivated to negotiate when legal representation is involved.
+Delays often occur during the waiting period for maximum medical improvement, during appeals, or when liability is contested.

 Is a workers' comp settlement taxable? +

-Generally, no. Workers' compensation settlements are not subject to federal income tax.
-However, if you also receive Social Security Disability (SSDI), a "offset" may apply that reduces one of those benefits.
-Consult a tax professional for your specific situation.
+Generally, workers' compensation settlements are not subject to federal income tax under Section 104(a)(1) of the Internal Revenue Code.
+However, if you also receive Social Security Disability Insurance (SSDI), a "workers' comp offset" may apply that reduces one of those benefits.
+Some attorney fees associated with the settlement may have tax implications.
+Always consult a qualified tax professional for your specific situation, especially if your settlement involves multiple benefit types.

 Can I sue my employer on top of workers' comp? +